-ADEL™ technology features a second eardrum that absorbs the harmful pneumatic pressures produced by all other earbuds and in-ear monitors.
+ADEL™ professional In-Ear Monitors & Earbuds feature a second eardrum that absorbs the harmful pneumatic pressures produced by all other earbuds and in-ear monitors.
 Now lower volumes sound louder and better.
 We proved this with tests at Vanderbilt University Medical Center.
 You can read the test results on on out Technology page.
 So now the speaker and the eardrum work as nature intended and you experience a natural sound for the first time.

 What is pneumatic pressure?

 When you listen to music at a concert only the sound pressure reaches your eardrum.
 When you seal your ear canal with an earbud or hearing aid speaker, pneumatic pressures stiffens the air.
 Think of the plunger on a syringe.
 If you place your finger over the syringe tip the air in the barrel becomes stiff making it difficult to move the plunger.
 It is pneumatic pressure that can inflate your tires not sound pressures.
 Pneumatic pressures stiffen the air in your ear canal so that the speaker motion overpowers the eardrum.
 The eardrum responds with a self protecting reflex - the stapedius reflex - that damps the volume.
 When you turn up the volume to overcome the damping the eardrum just damps more sound.
 Our ADEL™second eardrum takes the pounding so lower volumes sound louder and better.

 ADEL™ products comes with a 180-day warranty.
 Within the warranty period, you will get a new earbud when you return the used model.